 Often in technology companies, founders have a vision for the company that they are proactive in sharing.
 Be sure you are clear on what that vision is, you will be asked.
 Then be sure that you are prepared to speak about the companies sector, too.
 That means you’ll have to spend time learning about what category of business they operate in and what conditions their market is in.

 For example, if they are in the social media business, you’ll need to be able to speak about companies like Medium, Twitter, Facebook, and more.
 Your perspectives on those businesses will be a powerful statement piece in your desire to be part of the Company.
 But remember, every other potential candidate is also preparing in this way.
 So take the time to go above and beyond as it relates to your opinions and how well they align with the companies values.

 Expect a Slightly Confusing Day but Have Confidence in Your Preparation

 The reason I recommend being extremely prepared is so that you are confident in your performance at the end of the interview session.
 You may not hear back from your future employer right away, as they often are interviewing multiple candidates and reviewing those candidates as a group.
 That can take some time to wrap up.

-While you wait, you’ll be questioning your own performance.
+While you wait, you’ll be questioning your performance.
 Remember that you came prepared and you did your best.
-Have confidence that the right opportunity will line up.
+Have confidence that the right Silicon Valley opportunity will line up.